ptwobrussell/Mining-the-Social-Web/README.md

 # Overview

 This respository contains the latest definitive bug fixed source code for examples from [Mining the Social Web](http://amzn.to/d1Ci8A).
 This code is available for you to hack on, fork, and discuss regardless of whether or not you have any interest in the book.
 Feel free to do whatever you'd like with it.
 However, it is almost definitely the case that if you find this code even mildly interesting, you'll really benefit from picking up a *non-pirated* copy of the book.
-As of late January 2011, the first edition of the book is complete.
-The [eBook is already available for purchase](http://oreil.ly/clJYaY), and [Amazon has it in stock](http://amzn.to/d1Ci8A); new copies are reasonably priced at just under $25 USD.
+The [eBook is available for purchase from its publisher](http://oreil.ly/clJYaY), and [Amazon has it in stock](http://amzn.to/d1Ci8A); new copies are reasonably priced at around $25 USD.

-In addition to *Mining the Social Web*, you might also enjoy two companion products: [Matthew Russell on Mining the Social Web](http://oreil.ly/iiwtF5), a spin-off video series that talks through much of the Twitter-related content in the book, and [21 Recipes for Mining Twitter](http://oreil.ly/hFaIAE), a collection of useful starting points that you can piece together and adapt to solve lots of Twitter-related data mining problems.
+# Important Update - March 2013

+Twitter is retiring v1 of its API that the examples in this book were based upon.
+The (print and ebook) copies that are in circulation are not updated to reflect the new v1.1 Twitter API, but as a stop-gap measure, iPython Notebooks are in the works and estimated to be complete prior to March 2013.
+Chapters 1, 4, and 5 feature Twitter, and at the moment, here's the status of those updates:

+- Chapter 1 - sample code is updated and checked in to this repository and an iPython Notebook that features all of the examples from Chapter 1 is available
+- Chapter 4 - sample code is not yet updated in this repository but an iPython Notebook is already checked in that is based upon the sample code.
+- Chapter 5 - neither an iPython Notebook nor sample code is available yet.

+Again, these remaining items are in the works, will be complete very soon, and this README will be updated once that happens.
+Reach out on the Facebook page or Twitter with any questions or concerns that you may have.

 # Don't Steal This Book